-After having the strongest drinks of our lives at the lower level we headed to the top level and played pool with some locals.
-Eventually the night did start to blur… but luckily for us we were within crawling distance to our beds!
+After having the strongest drinks of our lives at the lower level, we headed to the top level and played pool with some locals.
+Eventually, the night did start to blur… but luckily for us, we were within crawling distance to our beds!

-Expenses of the Day & Budget Tips
+Day 2 Expenses of the Day & Budget Tips

 Day 3: El Condado Beach

-On the beach we befriended two more puertorriqueños and grabbed lunch at Bun's Burger Shop, a local favorite (at least says those two).
-Afterward we headed back to the beach to soak in as much sun as possible until the afternoon rain came.
+On the beach, we befriended two more puertorriqueños and grabbed lunch at Bun's Burger Shop, a local favorite (at least says those two).
+Afterward, we headed back to the beach to soak in as much sun as possible until the afternoon rain came.

 The venue was packed with partiers of all ages (believe me, from girls with braces to old men with toupees) and everyone was into the electric MC that led the party.
-We stayed and shredded the dance floor until around 12:30AM, and then headed back to our AirBnb, exhausted in the best way.
+We stayed and shredded the dance floor until around 12:30AM, and then headed back to our Airbnb, exhausted in the best way.

 Day 4: A Day of Culture: Puerto Rican History and Salsa!

 Sunburnt and still drained from Señor Frogs, we decided Day 4 was our designated “chill day.”
-We visted to the Museo de Las Americas, a 2 minute walk from our house.
-It had gorgeous architecture, and learning about the history of Puerto Rico in respect to African slavery, indigenous peoples, culture, and it’s political history put our trip into a new perspective and deepened our understanding of Puerto Rico.
+We visited to the Museo de Las Americas, a 2 minute walk from our house.
+It had gorgeous architecture, and learning about the history of Puerto Rico with respect to African slavery, indigenous peoples, culture, and its political history put our trip into a new perspective and deepened our understanding of Puerto Rico.

-Expenses of the Day & Budget Tips
+Day 4 Expenses & Budget Tips

 Day 5: Hike in Naranjito

-As it was adjacent to the University of Puerto Rico the crowd was young and friendly, the drinks were cheap and the displays of art ranging from dance to scultpture to live music.
-We soaked up the energy of being young and lost in Puerto Rico.Want to do Puerto Rico for spring break, on a college budget?
-I GOT YOU with my itinerary and cost breakdown over on Packs Light.
-Click To Tweet
+As it was adjacent to the University of Puerto Rico the crowd was young and friendly, the drinks were cheap and the displays of art ranged from dance to sculpture to live music.
+We soaked up the energy of being young and lost in Puerto Rico.A week's itinerary in Puerto Rico 🇵🇷🌴🍹 Click To Tweet

 We hopped in bars with old men smoking Cuban cigars to bars bumping house music and a youthful crowd.
 We had a great time but wanted to get back to Old San Juan a little early because of the distance, so we drove back to Old San Juan and ended the night at Café Nuyorican.